Juno-CodePath/JUNO/README.md

    * User can view their profile with their age and number of matches.
    * User can update their profile.
 * Settings
-   * User can update their email, location, time of birth etc
+   * User can update their email, location, time of birth etc.
-   * User can logout
+   * User can logout.
    * User can receive notifications.

 ### 3. Navigation